Automation Vendor Comparison · 2026

 Methodology and data sources

 Vendor positioning: The Make.com side of every claim on this page comes from their public product documentation, help center, and pricing positioning at https://www.make.com.
 We have not scraped private contract terms or quoted pricing, and we have not relied on third-party reviews of variable quality.
-Where pricing positioning is referenced at all, it is based on Make.com's public pricing tiers as of 2026-04-27.
+Where pricing positioning is referenced at all, it is based on Make.com's public pricing tiers as of 2026-05-28.
+This is a structural comparison of how the products are built, not a snapshot of scraped contract terms.

-FCL claims: Every FlowChainLabs claim is grounded in our actual operations automation engagement architecture — senior-operator SOP authorship from a live workflow inventory, idempotency keys and exponential-backoff retry policies wired in by default, dead-letter queues for failed runs, structured logs and run history with full payload diffs, an immutable audit trail per SOP, role-based access control, minimum-privilege OAuth scopes, and managed secret rotation.
+FCL claims: Every FlowChainLabs claim is grounded in our actual operations automation engagement architecture.
+Senior-operator SOP authorship from a live workflow inventory, idempotency keys and exponential-backoff retry policies wired in by default, dead-letter queues for failed runs, structured logs and run history with full payload diffs, an immutable change log per SOP, role-based access control, minimum-privilege OAuth scopes, and managed secret rotation.

 What this comparison doesn't include: We don't publish star ratings, fabricated review counts, or private pricing screenshots.
-Workflow-automation pricing scales non-linearly with task volume and plan tier — anyone publishing a definitive Make.comcost chart is guessing about your workload.
+Workflow-automation pricing scales with usage (tasks, operations, recipe jobs, compute, or a sales-led quote, depending on the vendor) and plan tier.
+Anyone publishing a definitive Make.comcost chart is guessing about your workload.
 The honest answer is “run your workflow inventory through both options and compare the all-in cost, including maintenance hours.”

 Conflicts of interest: FlowChainLabs is our product.
 This page is a marketing page.
 We have tried to be honest about where Make.com wins, but cross-check every structural claim against Make.com's own documentation before making a procurement decision.